Tim Woolcock: Style and influences

 At the Paisnel Gallery Exhibition "Nine by Three" in 2016 Tim Woolcock stated "The execution of a painting can be startling spontaneous once I've comprehended the essence of a subject.
 Some of my paintings may instill different feelings in two separate viewers.
 Over the years I have asked collectors what motivated them to purchase my paintings and the majority replied 'the primary visual impact was the deciding factor'.
 I have never really attempted to manipulate my material to communicate something to an audience.
 I would always hope that paintings produced would evoke a spirit.
 If the 'self' can be forgotten in front of an easel who knows what may manifest?"

+The Sladmore Gallery published a video on Vimeo titled: 'Tim Woolcock, Recent Landscape Paintings' in which the artist details his inspiration and style.